datagrok-ai/public/packages/Chem/README.md

    * Click the **Gear** icon to adjust R group analysis parameters.
 2. Click **OK** to execute.
 The R-group columns are added to the dataframe, along with a trellis plot for visual exploration.

-R-groups are highlighted with different colorsin the initial molecules in dataframe.
+R-groups are highlighted with different colors in the initial molecules in dataframe.
 Molecules are automatically aligned by core.
-To filter molecules with R group present in each enumerated position use **isHeat** column.
+To filter molecules which have R groups in each enumerated position use **isMatch** column.

 The trellis plot initially displays pie charts.
 To change the chart type, use the **Viewer** control in the top-left corner to select a different viewer.